 IBIS contains an on-board collimated radioactive 22Na source.
-This allows regular calibration of PICsIT at both the 511 keV and 1275 keV lines (calibration to better than about 1% in about two orbits).
+This allows regular calibration of PICsIT at both the 511 keV and 1275 keV lines (calibration to better than about 1% in about two orbits at the beginning of the mission; now the source is almost off).
 ISGRI can also use the 511 keV line, albeit at lower efficiency.